Small Laundry Room DIY Makeover

 The total cost of this small upgrade is $619.75!
 This was totally inexpensive for us.
 Compared to the quote I received from California Closets for double the price.

 I hope this inspires you to look at your laundry room space a little differently with the small changes you can make with a huge impact!
-Browse through my other home projects.
+Browse through my other home projects to get more inspiration.

 Like this post?
 Pin it for later!